vlocitycharles/Vlocity-LWC-Cookbook/README.md

 ## Some Important Things to Note

+1. These are a collection of samples, not production ready code.
+And they may change, including in a breaking fashion.
+Take a copy, modify it, and it's yours.
+2. There is no support for these.
+Pull requests always welcome, however.
-1. The namespace used in these examples may not be right for you.
+3. The namespace used in these examples may not be right for you.
 Inspect both the .js and .js-meta.xml files to change the name space to the one that's appropriate for you.